Comment on page

 Provide estimated Sensor angles and Position and click on Done

-Estimated extrinsic parameters play a crucial role in generating accurate extrinsic parameters.
+Estimated extrinsic parameters are crucial in generating accurate extrinsic parameters.

 Users need to click on Run calibration to optimize the estimated extrinsic parameters further.
 All the uploaded pairs are used in the optimization process.